andruskutt/wsgirouter3/README.md

 Path variables are by default defined using RFC 6570 level 1 https://datatracker.ietf.org/doc/html/rfc6570#section-1.2 Start and optional end markers are customizable.
 Path variable types are defined using python typing information.
 Customizable, types supported out-of-box: bool, int, str.

-Request context is passed as handler's first positional parameter.
+WSGI environ wrapper can passed to handler if there is parameter with type Request.
 No global variables/threadlocals.
-Context factory is customizable, by default minimal WSGI environ wrapper.
+Request body and query string binding is also supported, using generic types Body and Query.

 Supports overlapping path segments: zero or more literal segments can overlap with one parameter definition.
 Parameters of different type and/or name in same position are not supported.
 Literal segment takes precedence.